4W4I5/Semester-4-Notes/CLC/Finals Prep/CLC Finals Quick Notes.md

 		- **AWS Certificate Manager**
 			- Provides a way to manage, deploy and renew TLS/SSL Certs
 	- AWS Services support data in transit encryption

+### AWS Organizations

+- Security Features of AWS Organizations
+	- Group AWS accounts into organizational units (OUs) and attach different access policies to each OU.
+	- Integration and support for IAM.
+Permissions to a user are the intersection of what is allowed by AWS Organizations and what is granted by IAM in that account.
+	- Use service control policies to establish control over the AWS services and API actions that each AWS account can access

+#### Service Control Policies

+- Service control policies (SCPs) offer centralized control over accounts.
+Limit permissions that are available in an account that is part of an organization.
+- Ensures that accounts comply with access control guidelines.
+- SCPs are similar to IAM permissions policies – They use similar syntax, but an SCP never grants permissions.
+Instead, SCPs specify the maximum permissions for an organization.

 ### AWS KMS (Key management system)